danieljmg/Nemo2_tool/README.md

 `ct  A or B`
 `ct (G_enum_signed*H_constant) ≤ E_unsigned`

-Real world models pre and post transformation are to be found in the examples folder.
+Real world models pre and post transformation, as well as the proper Nemo2 inputs, are to be found in their respective folders in this github page.